Top 12 Reasons for Women to Use IVF

 8. Fertility Preservation

-When they are ready to conceive, the frozen eggs or embryos can be thawed, eggs and be fertilized, and embryos can be transferred through IVF.
+When they are ready to conceive, the embryos can be thawed and transferred.

 9. Same-sex Female Couples